Foto: travelview - stock.adobe.com

 Taunus Information Center

-The Taunus hills are often considered Frankfurt’s playground.
-The Taunus offer a wide range of recreational activities year round – hiking mountain biking, cross-country skiing, walking and mountain climbing.
-The Taunus is also a treasure trove of history, including the Saalburg Roman fort, castles and quaint villages with half-timbered houses.
-The quiet vistas of the Taunus, with its geological formations and diverse wildlife, can make the hustle and bustle of Frankfurt seem very distant.
-A great place to start is the Taunus Information Center at Hohemarkstraße 192 close to the subway stop.
+The Taunus hills are often referred to as Frankfurt’s playground.
+The Taunus offers a wide range of outdoor activities throughout the year - hiking, mountain biking, cross-country skiing, walking and mountaineering.
+The Taunus is also a treasure trove of history, including the Roman fort of Saalburg, castles and quaint half-timbered villages.
+The tranquil vistas of the Taunus, with its geological formations and diverse wildlife, can make the hustle and bustle of Frankfurt seem very distant.
+A good place to start is the Taunus Information Centre at Hohemarkstraße 192, close to the underground station.

 www.taunus.info